I have planned to move specific topics from a more general blog into more specific blogs.

 Below is this site’s previous look using the Thesis theme default Classic skin:

 4. I quite like the look of the new theme- it is clean with no borders.
-So I decided to do the same for this blog.
-I changed from Classic theme to Pearsonified theme skin for this blog.
+So I decided to do the same for some of my blogs where I changed from Classic theme to Pearsonified theme skin.

 What happens when you switch between different Thesis skins: